sheng-ri/node-red-contrib-ts/README.md

 # Node-RED TypeScript Node

-A TypeScript execution node for Node-RED that provides a Monaco editor with full IntelliSense support.
+A fast TypeScript execution node for Node-RED with Monaco editor and type checking.

 ## Installation

+Install via Node-RED palette manager by searching for `node-red-contrib-typescript`

+Or via npm:
 ```bash
 npm install node-red-contrib-typescript
 ```